nabin-8/Vue.js/readme.md

 ## Vue.js

-- Vuejsis a JavaScript **FRAMEWORK** used for building user interfaces, particularly for single-page applications (SPAs).
+- Vuejs is a JavaScript **FRAMEWORK** used for building user interfaces, particularly for single-page applications (SPAs).
 It is designed to be incrementally adaptable and can be easily integrated into other projects.

 ### Why Vue.js?